SocketDotTech/socket-docs/docs/SocketDL-Overview/glossary.md

 ### Switchboard
 Switchboards contain the logic for checking the validity of packets and verifying .
 Socket has 3 types of switchboards by default, FAST, OPTIMISTIC and NATIVE.
 You can learn more about those here (!!
 WIP LINK !!)

+### Path
+Paths refer to the approach taken by a switchboard.
+Some default paths introduced in SocketDL are Native, Fast, Optimistic.